 A lawsuit finance company will provide money to a plaintiff in exchange for a percentage of the eventual settlement or award.
 If the plaintiff wins the action and achieves a positive result, repayment is often issued.

-More so than the plaintiff’s credit score or income, the lawsuit’s merits determine eligibility for a lawsuit loan.
+More so than the plaintiff’s credit score or income, the lawsuit’s merits determine eligibility for settlement funding.
 Before accepting a loan, lawsuit finance businesses assess the merits of the case.

-How much can I borrow with a lawsuit loan?
+How much can I borrow with a settlement loan?

-The size of a lawsuit loan is determined by various variables, including the projected settlement or judgment amount and the litigation funding company’s assessment.
+The size of a settlement funding is determined by various variables, including the projected settlement or judgment amount and the litigation funding company’s assessment.
 At Tribeca, we offer $500 to as much as $1,000,000 depending on the assessment of your personal injury case.

 What is the difference between a lawsuit loan and a line of credit?

-Based on the anticipated settlement or judgment amount, a lawsuit loan is a specific financing option for plaintiffs involved in active litigation.
+Based on the anticipated settlement or judgment amount, settlement funding is a specific financing option for plaintiffs involved in active litigation.
 It offers quick cash and is only paid back if the plaintiff wins or achieves a settlement.
 A line of credit, on the other hand, is a common financial alternative with a fixed credit limit that covers a range of uses.
 It is not predicated on prospective legal outcomes, needs monthly repayments, and is not tailored to litigation.

 What is the difference between a lawsuit loan and a lawsuit settlement advance?